MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 1. Edit the flow and delete the existing trigger.

-1. After deleting the trigger, Power Automate will prompt you to select a new trigger.
+1. After deleting the trigger, Power Automate prompts you to select a new trigger.

 1. Search for the connector and then select the app icon.
 The following screenshot shows the results if you search for **Share**.

     :::image type="content" source="./media/triggers-introduction/connectors.png" alt-text="A screenshot that shows a search for a connector.":::

-1. When you select the app icon, the corresponding triggers and actions will be listed.
+1. When you select the app icon, the corresponding triggers and actions are listed.
 Select the trigger that best suits your needs.

 ## Licensing for premium connectors